Sport in India: Kho-kho

 Kho kho is a tag sport played by teams of twelve players who try to avoid being touched by members of the opposing team, only nine players of the team enter the field.
-It is one of the two most popular traditional tag games played in schools, the other being kabbadi.
+It is one of the two most popular traditional tag games played in schools, the other being kabaddi.
 Kho Kho Federation of India oversees the sports in the country.
 In 2022, the first season of Ultimate Kho Kho, a domestic franchise Kho-kho competition, took place in India.

 Lagori

 Lagori is played by children of all ages throughout India.
 In this there are usually 12 players, 6 in each time.
 A ball and 9 flat rocks are need to play this game.
 The rocks are piled in the center on top of each other from the largest to the smallest flat rock.
 Then both the teams alternatively hit that pile by a ball.
 The team which hits the pile first and manages topple the pile of rocks gets the chance to hold the ball and hit the player of opposite team with that ball.
 The task of the opposite team is to re-arrange the pile of rock without getting hit by the ball.
 Whichever players get hit by the ball is out and the task is taken further by remaining player of his team.
 If the team with the ball succeeds to out all the players before they could re-arrange the pile they win.
 If the team manages to re-arrange the pile then the team with the ball loses.